 FeedbackBasket Skill

-Add the feedback widget to any web app and query user feedback — all from your AI coding agent.
-Works with Claude Code, Cursor, and Windsurf.
+Add FeedbackBasket to web or mobile apps and query user feedback — all from your AI coding agent.
+Works with Claude Code, Codex, Cursor, and Windsurf.

 Widget Integration